tea7010/MyLearning/english/writing.md

 * I need to pick up what to prioritize to do as time is always limited and I never have enough time to do everything.
 Things that I am not keen to do could be important for me as it must be something needs imporovbement.
 * I need to prioritize my tasks since time is always limited, and I never have enough time to do everything.
 The things I’m not keen on doing might actually be important, as they could be areas that need improvement.

+* I am becoming to be into camping.
+Since I bought a swag for secondary bed for guests, I cannot stop browsing gears to buy for family camp.
+The good excuses to buy camp items is that I would also use them in balcony.
+* I’m getting into camping.
+Since I bought a swag as a secondary bed for guests, I can’t stop browsing gear for family camping.
+A good excuse to buy camping items is that I can also use them on the balcony.